Sajanth1/Rare-Variant-Analysis/README.md

 Covariates file MUST be named in the following format: "covar_COHORT.txt" where COHORT is the name specified above.

 It is assumed that your covar has at least the following columns: "FID IID Sex Age PC1 PC2 PC3 PC4 PC5 Status", where Status is coded as 1=control, 2=case.
 If not, update SKATO.r script accordingly (in the analysis section).
-An example covar for UKBB is also provided.
+An example covar (for UKBB) is also provided.
 <br/><br/>

 ## 3. Analysis

 As simple as running rare_variant.VEP.sh after modifying "USER INPUT" section with your paths!
-Make sure to have VEP installed beforehand.
+Make sure to have VEP installed beforehand and to update the paths in VEP114_annotation.sh.

 Now, there is also quite a bit of flexibility in that you can directly modify the variant sets and their definitions (vep_setid_prep.py line 146+), the covariates to be included in SKAT-O (SKATO.r line 48), p-value correction method (FDR.r line 25), etc.
 <br/><br/>